Piper J-3 Cub: Postwar

 An icon of the era and of American general aviation, the J-3 Cub has long been loved by pilots and nonpilots alike, with thousands still in use.
 Piper sold 19,073 J-3s between 1938 and 1947, the majority of them L-4s and other military variants.
 After the war, thousands of Grasshoppers were civilian-registered under the designation J-3.
-Sixty-five pre-war Taylor and Piper Cubs were assembled from parts in Canada (by Cub Aircraft Corporation Ltd.).
+Sixty-five pre-war Taylor and Piper Cubs were assembled from parts in Canada (by Cub Aircraft).
 After the war, 130 J-3C-65 models were manufactured in Hamilton, Ontario.
 Sixteen L-4B models, (known as the Prospector), were later manufactured.
 The last J-3 model was assembled from parts at Leavens Bros.
 Toronto in 1952.
 J-3 Cubs were also assembled in Denmark and Argentina and by a licensee in Oklahoma.

 In the late 1940s, the J-3 was replaced by the Piper PA-11 Cub Special (1,500 produced), the first Piper Cub version to have a fully enclosed cowling for its powerplant and then the Piper PA-18 Super Cub, which Piper produced until 1981 when it sold the rights to WTA Inc. In all, Piper produced 2,650 Super Cubs.
 The Super Cub had a 150 hp (110 kW) engine which increased its top speed to 130 mph (210 km/h).
 Its range was 460 mi.

 1944 Piper Cub J-3C-100 HB-OUE with rare Rolls-Royce 100hp engine.
 Flugplatz Fricktal Schupfart aerodrome LSZI, Switzerland.

 Korean War service

 On 26 June 1950, one day after the Korean War broke out, the Republic of Korea Air Force flew L-4s to Dongducheon to support the ROK 7th Infantry Division against North Korean military by dropping two bombs from an observer in the rear seat.
 A total of 70 bombs were dropped until the following day, then aircraft were switched back to reconnaissance mission as bombs were depleted.
 South Korea lost 25 L-4s throughout the Korean War.

-The United States Army also operated small numbers of L-4s, but were replaced by L-16 during the war.
+The United States Army also operated small numbers of L-4s, but were replaced by the Aeronca L-16 during the war.
 The L-4 was in service in many of the same roles it had performed during World War II, such as artillery spotting, forward air control and reconnaissance.
 Some L-4s were fitted with a high-back canopy to carry a single stretcher for medical evacuation of wounded soldiers.